 8. What are APM reporting requirements?

-Each APM imposes its own data reporting requirements on participating entities and clinicians to gauge performance on measures of quality, cost and other performance dimensions.
+Each APM imposes its own data reporting requirements on participating APM entities and clinicians to gauge performance on measures of quality, cost and other performance dimensions.
 One common aspect is that Advanced APMs must base payment on quality measures comparable to those in the MIPS quality performance category.
-This criterion is evaluated when CMS decides whether an APM is an Advanced APM.
-Consequently, Advanced APMs tend to have MIPS-like measures and data submission mechanisms to satisfy CMS reporting requirements.
-An example of this is the Medicare Shared Savings Program (MSSP) Track 3, an Advanced APM which requires APM entities (ACOs) to submit quality measures using one of the MIPS data submission methods, CMS Web Interface method, which is also a quality reporting method for MIPS.
+Consequently, Advanced APMs often utilize MIPS-like measures and data submission mechanisms to satisfy CMS reporting requirements.
+For instance, the Medicare Shared Savings Program (MSSP) Track 3, an Advanced APM, requires ACOs to submit quality measures using the CMS Web Interface method, which is also a quality reporting method for MIPS.
 In addition, MSSP ACOs must conduct a patient satisfaction survey similar to that used within MIPS (CAHPS) and report performance on the MIPS advancing care information measure.

 - APM entities participate under an agreement with CMS

 - APM entities include one or more MIPS eligible clinicians on an APM participation list

 - APM payment incentives are based on performance on cost/utilization and quality measures

 For the 2018 performance year, the MIPS APM scoring and data submission rules for an APM entity are:

 - Weighted at 50%, but no additional quality reporting requirements because quality data is already submitted by the APM entity through the APM program

 - MIPS Advancing Care Information (ACI): 30% weight